vimenon99/vimenon99/README.md

 #  About Me

 My name is Vinay.
-I have completed my Masters in Cybersecurity and have a Bachelors degree in Computer Science and Engineering.
+I have completed Masters Degree in Cybersecurity and did my Bachelors in Computer Science and Engineering.
 I fell in love with computers, the moment I started reading and studying about Security.
 This Repo will be a proof of me; working from ground up and proving to be a significant contributer to the community.

 A humble space to explore curiosity with Systems and Security.